luckypoem/moesocks/README.md

 * You might want to run `moesocks` under some kind of a supervising daemon to auto restart the program if it crashes.
-Yes, it will likely to core dump after some random period of time; On the positive side, there is no memory leak!
+Yes, it will likely to core dump after some random period of time (yes, I'm working on it); On the positive side, there is no memory leak!

 Features